 Medicare supplemental insurance, also known as Medigap, can help cover the cost of Medicare deductibles and copayments for ESRD treatments, services and supplies.

-However, not all states require insurers to offer private Medigap insurance to people with ESRD until they turn 65.
-Most patients who develop ESRD are younger than that, according to the National Kidney Fund.
+However, not all states require insurers to offer private Medigap insurance to people with ESRD if they are under 65.
+Most patients who develop ESRD are younger than 65, according to the National Kidney Fund.

-The fund may be able to help with financial assistance for your Medigap premium payments if you do enroll in a Medigap plan because of ESRD and meet certain financial need requirements.
+The fund may be able to help with financial assistance for your Medigap premium payments if you do enroll in a Medigap plan due to ESRD and if you meet certain financial need requirements.

-Medicaid may be able to help some people on Medicare cover out-of-pocket expenses for ESRD.
-To do this, you must first meet dual eligibility requirements for both programs.
-That means showing that you have limited income and financial resources.
+Medicaid is another option that may be able to help some people on Medicare cover out-of-pocket expenses for ESRD.
+But you must first meet dual eligibility requirements for both programs.
+So, you must show that you have limited income and financial resources.

 Dual eligibility rules vary from state to state, and not all low-income Medicare beneficiaries may qualify for Medicaid in their state.

-The U.S. Department of Veterans Affairs offers several VA benefits for treatment of qualified veterans.
-This includes transplant services for eligible veterans.
+If you are a veteran, the U.S. Department of Veterans Affairs offers several VA benefits, including transplant services for eligible veterans.

-These include dialysis benefits for dialysis for chronic kidney disease even if the underlying cause is not service-related.
+VA benefits offer dialysis for chronic kidney disease even if the underlying cause is not service related.
 The VA also covers certain home dialysis costs and certain medical care in non-VA facilities in your community.

 Medicare covers anyone, regardless of age, with end-stage renal disease (ESRD) if they meet certain eligibility requirements.
-These include that your kidneys no longer work, you require regular dialysis or you have had a kidney transplant.
+Requirements include if your kidneys no longer work, if you require regular dialysis or if you had a kidney transplant.

 You must also meet one of these three requirements: